-The Audit and Risk Committee held three meetings during the Reporting Period.
-Details of director attendance at the Audit and Risk Committee meetings during the Reporting Period are set out in a table under section 3 of the Directors' Report contained within the Company's 2022 Annual Financial Report.
+The Audit and Risk Committee held four meetings during the Reporting Period.
+Details of director attendance at the Audit and Risk Committee meetings during the Reporting Period are set out in a table in the Directors' Report contained within the Company's 2023 Annual Financial Report.

-Details of each of the director's qualifications are set out in section 1 to the Directors' Report.
+Details of each of the director's qualifications are set out in the Directors' Report.
 Richard Hacker (Chair) is a member of the Chartered Accountants Australia and New Zealand.
 Bryn Jones is financially literate and has an understanding of the industry in which the Company operates.